-From the period of March 18, 2020, until September 30, 2020, the Plan will cover 100% of the costs of all Virtual Visits.
-An individual with coverage under the HSP may receive coverage for Virtual Visits before satisfying the HSP's deductible and still contribute to an HSA.
+From the period of March 18, 2020, until September 30, 2020, the Plan will cover 100% of the costs of all telemedicine visits through Virtual Visits.
+An individual with coverage under the HSP may receive coverage for telemedicine before satisfying the HSP's deductible and still contribute to an HSA.
 During this time, costs are covered for all appointment types (e.g., sore throats, allergies, seasonal flu) and suspected or confirmed COVID-19 cases.